 Quit While You're a Head

-The misguided scientist comes down the stairs with the unconscious body of a model he once dated -- he lured her and drugged her.
+The misguided scientist comes down the stairs with the unconscious body of a model he once dated -- he lured her and drugged her, planning to use the body in order to transplant the head onto it.
 But the head has other plans.
-She shows him the dead body of the housekeeper and, in terror, the scientist conveniently backs up against the closet.
-A meaty arm comes crashing through the wooden door and begins choking the mad doctor to death.
+Fearing disruption, the doctor puts tape on the head's mouth.
+But Jan in the Pan uses her funky telepathy to make the Closet Creature act up.
+Curious, the doctor conveniently goes over and puts his back to the closet.
+Instantly, a meaty arm comes crashing through the wooden door and begins choking the mad doctor to death.
 In the struggle, script-specific chemicals are spilled, which start a roaring fire in the basement.
+The doc dies, largely of embarrassment.
 With the doctor dead, the "Closet Thing" takes the body of the girl upstairs, leaving the head to burn.
-In a dramatic final line, the head says, to no-one in particular: "I told you you should have let me die."
+In a dramatic final line, the head says, to no-one in particular: "I told you to let me die."
 We know how she feels and couldn't agree more.

 Directors